7th Airborne Assault Brigade: Modern era

 Currently, the brigade is part of the Collective Rapid Reaction Forces of the CSTO, during which they take part in exercises with the Russian Airborne Forces, the Special Forces of Belarus, and the Special Forces of the Kyrgyz Army, among others.

 Every year, brigade fighters take part in military exercises held in a field training center located a couple of kilometers from Dushanbe.
 In addition, the brigade's fighters also are trained extensively in hand-to-hand combat.
 The average age of women serving in the brigade, of which there is just twenty, is 20–30 years old.
 The positions they hold, include that of snipers, shooters and sappers, one of the few Central Asian nations to have that arrangement.

 On the occasion of the 25th anniversary of the establishment of the brigade, President Emomali Rahmon visited them in the Khuroson District in the Khatlon Region, calling Tajik paratroopers "one of the important structures of the Armed Forces of Tajikistan born from the era of independence of our country and a reliable shield of the new statehood of Tajiks."
 More than 95% of the brigade's officers are graduates of Tajik and foreign military institutions and more than 40 brigade personnel have been awarded state awards.

+In 2025, troops from the brigade took part in Victory Day Parades on Moscow's Red Square and Minsk's Victors Avenue.